 - Non-slip base: stability, whether playing on a tabletop or on your lap.

 Mad Catz has released the Ego Arcade Stick for a true arcade feel, which allows you to play fighting games efficiently on your PS4, Xbox One, Nintendo Switch, and PC!

-This is a solid, competitive stick with great features that meets all the good, competitive fight stick requirements.
+This solid, competitive stick has great features that meet all the good, competitive fight stick requirements.

-However, whether you want to upgrade the Mad Catz Arcade Stick to your favorite is purely up to your personal preference.
+However, whether you want to upgrade the Mad Catz Arcade Stick to your favorite is your preference.
 Here is a review of this Fight Stick to help all fighting game fans decide whether or not to buy it.